MasoudMiM/masoudmim.github.io/_pages/femstudio.md

         or your distribution's package manager.
       </li>
       <li>
-        <strong>It isn't a CAD tool.</strong>  FEM Studio's mesh generator
+        <strong>It isn't a CAD tool.</strong>  The mesh generator
         covers parametric primitives well but doesn't do general CAD import.
-For complex geometries, mesh externally with Gmsh, Salome, or your CAD tool's mesh export, then load the .msh / .unv / .stl file into FEM Studio.
+For complex geometries, mesh externally with Gmsh, Salome, or your CAD tool's mesh export, then load the <code>.msh</code> / <code>.unv</code> / <code>.stl</code>
+        file into FEM Studio.
       </li>
       <li>
-        <strong>It isn't every Elmer feature.</strong>  Elmer's solver
+        <strong>It isn't every Elmer feature.</strong>  Elmer's
+        solver has decades of accumulated capability.
+FEM Studio ships eight solver definition files covering common physics (heat, linear elasticity, Navier-Stokes,
+        electrostatics, Helmholtz, advection-diffusion, static
-        has decades of accumulated capability.
-FEM Studio surfaces the common 80% with structured forms; the remaining 20% is still accessible by editing the SIF directly in the integrated text view.
-If a feature you need is buried in the text view and you'd like a form for it,
+        current, result output); the rest is still accessible by editing the SIF directly in the integrated text view.
+If a feature you need would benefit from a structured form,
         <a href="https://github.com/FEMStudio/femstudio-releases/issues" target="_blank" rel="noopener">file an issue</a>.
       </li>
       <li>